Chief’s Advisory Committee

 Organization

-The Chief of Police serves as the primary staff liaison and will provide all necessary administrative support and coordination needs of the Chief’s Advisory Committee.
+The Staff Liaison and Chief of Police serve as the primary staff liaisons and coordinate any needs of the Committee.
+The Clerk of Council or their designee will provide all necessary administrative support.
 Additional Dublin Police Department staff members will attend regular meetings to inform the committee and participate in discussions.

 Meetings